What is The Perfect Swimming Pool Temperature?

 When is The Pool Water Temperature Too Hot?

 When asked about the heat, the British and U.S. teams just “shrugged off” the worries.
-Michael Phelps, Ryan Lochte, and Tyler Clary took the slight temperature shift in stride, according to The Guardian UK.
+Michael Phelps, Ryan Lochte, and Tyler Clary took the slight temperature shift in stride.
 For speed swimming, slightly warmer temperatures are optimal.

 Olympic racing and FINA events mandate a water temperature between 77 – 82 degrees (25 – 28°C), whereas synchronized swimming requires an 81-degree (give or take a degree) pool.

 For diving, they set the pool water temperature to a moderate 79 degrees (26°C).

 When pool temperatures are warmer, it allows the athletes’ bodies to perform at maximum endurance without causing shocks to your system, although too warm can prove dangerous.
 If the water temperature is too hot, the trapping of body heat can cause muscle spasms, which in turn can be fatal as the swimmer doesn’t always realize this over-exertion is occurring.

 In 2010, the world learned a painful lesson when U.S. National team swimmer Fran Crippen died because the water was too hot.
 Officially, the water was 84 degrees (29°C), but many swimmers said it felt more like 86 (30°C), and many complained of swollen limbs and disorientation.
 Three went to the hospital.

 Dr. Michael Bergeron, a heat/hydration expert, told CBS news that, just like other sports, the temperature surrounding a swimmer has a lot to do with body heat dispersion.
 Although the medical field has done quite a bit of research on cold-water exertion limits, we still don’t have good information the impact that hot water has on athletes.